Dev-Siri/chess/README.md

 ## holy hell

 En passant still doesn't work properly (look at test "TestPositionsPgn") The captured pawn is still not taken off the board.
-(Wrong squared set to nil & I tried for a while but I don't know how to fix it.)
+(Wrong square set to nil & I tried for a while but didn't see a change)

 ## Usage